 Despite setback, China encourages contacts with US military

-BEIJING – China says it hopes for continued exchanges with the U.S. military despite being disinvited from a major U.S.-sponsored naval exercise this summer.
+BEIJING – China's Defense Ministry on Thursday said it hoped for continued exchanges with the American military despite being disinvited from a major U.S.-sponsored naval exercise this summer.

 The Pentagon last week withdrew its invitation for China to participate in the multinational naval exercise in what it called "an initial response" to China's militarization of the South China Sea.